 Intel Pentium G4400

-I have also used it in my $400 gaming build if you would like to spend a little more because that will also provide a decent gaming experience on a tight budget.
+I have also used Pentium G4560 in my $400 gaming build if you would like to spend a little more because that will also provide a decent gaming experience.
 With entry level graphics cards, this one wins over many processors that come under $100.

 Gigabyte Micro ATX H110M-A